 As more cases novel coronavirus without any links to previous cases or travel history to mainland China, Singapore upped its Disease Outbreak Response System Condition (DORSCON) level from yellow to orange on Friday (Feb 7), the Ministry of Health confirmed in a press release.

-Three more are confirmed to have been infected with the virus, all who have no known links to previous cases or travel history to China.
+Three more are confirmed to have been infected with the virus, all of who have no known links to previous cases or travel history to China.
 This brings the total number of such cases to 4, and the total number of coronavirus cases here to 33.

 The MOH said the efforts in “aggressively trying to stop or limit further spread” will be the focus of the government’s pandemic readiness and preparedness plan.

-The MOE had earlier announced additional precautionary measures to minimise congregation of students in large numbers.
+The MOE had earlier announced additional precautionary measures to minimise the congregation of students in large numbers.
 These measures included:

 - Large group and communal activities such as assemblies, camps and mass celebrations will be suspended

 - Recess times in schools will be staggered